turingschool/curriculum/source/projects/ruby_in_100_minutes.markdown

 #### `.sub` and `.gsub`

 These two methods can be used to replace parts of a string.
-They're like using "Find & Replace" in a word processor. `.sub`, short for substitute, replaces just a single occurance. `.gsub`, short for global substitute, replaces all occurances (like "Replace All").
+They're like using "Find & Replace" in a word processor. `.sub`, short for substitute, replaces just a single occurence. `.gsub`, short for global substitute, replaces all occurences (like "Replace All").

 For both `.sub` and `.gsub` you'll need to specify two arguments: first the substring you're wanting to replace and second the string you want to replace it with.